TEACHER

 "My two most influential teachers inform my two areas of concentration in teaching.
 Kristan Jacobs, my seventh grade language arts teacher and professional mentor, encouraged my passion for reading and writing and inspired me to help others access the power of language.
 I was even fortunate enough to experience her love of education all over again as her co-teacher at Beacon Hill Middle School.
 My other most influential teacher is my mom.
 Witnessing her 30-plus years of work helped instill in me an appreciation for the diverse abilities and perspectives we all bring to the table.
 She inspires me to amplify the voices of my students and move through compassion each day.

 Katy’s passion for teaching is guided by two core beliefs: 1.
 Be equitable, and 2.
 Knowledge is power (shout out School House Rock!).
 As a child, Katy always loved the creative elements of reading and writing, whether that meant being transported to a magical new place or creating a world of her own.
 As a teenager, she began to appreciate the emotional validation of seeing herself represented in books and learning about experiences that differed from her own.
 Writing became an outlet for her budding interest in social justice and equity movements.
 Throughout high school and college, Katy would return to the art of language as a means of accessing and making sense of the world around her.
 This love of language ultimately led her to pursue a career in education, graduating from Auburn University with a degree in Secondary Language Arts Education.
 Over the last six years working in middle and high school inclusion settings, she has striven to help students discover their own voice and to provide them with a means of sharing that voice, that story, with the world.
 She believes now more than ever, in our fast-paced and ever-changing lives, literacy is the key to connecting with others and affecting positive change.
-This is especially important for students with diverse needs, whose unique and valuable perspectives often go unnoticed in a large classroom setting.
 Hess Academy’s flexible and individualized learning environment aligns closely with her personal philosophy that each student needs and deserves to learn in the way that works best for them.
 Outside of the classroom, Katy enjoys playing various instruments (although she has not touched the clarinet since college marching band!), knitting and crocheting, being a plant and cat mom, and checking out local eateries with her husband.

 josh hunter